jisasalim/SWBIO-Data-Science/README.md

-# Building a machine leanring model to predict the optical density of Acinetobacter baumannii
+# Building a machine learning model to predict the optical density of Acinetobacter baumannii
-This project utilises supervised machine learning to predict the growth of Acinetobacter baumannii grown in media supplemented and non-supplemented with glucose.
+This project utilises supervised machine learning to predict the growth of Acinetobacter baumannii isolates grown in media supplemented with and without glucose.

 # Experimental Design
 Organism: Acinetobacter baumannii